Cryptohawks8726/Aluminum-Private/README.md

 This builds the ntcore library from source along with the flutter project, so it make take a minute the first time you run it.

-On macos you must first download the ntcoreffi binary from [wpilib's maven releases](https://frcmaven.wpi.edu/ui/native/release/) and place them in the build bundle - unless someone wants to fiddle with xcode to get it to build from source correctly (should be doable).
+On macos, the compiled ntcore binaries from [wpilib's maven releases](https://frcmaven.wpi.edu/ui/native/release/) have been added and configured to build in the xcode runner project. `flutter run` will run the project in debug mode as usual.
+Running `flutter build macos` will create a bundle in build/macos/Build/Products/Release.

 Other than that this is a normal flutter project and can run/hot reload/add packages as usual.
+Note that the dashboard will most likely be ran on windows; the linux and macos versions are mainly for development purposes.